AElfProject/AElf/docs/resources/smart-contract-apis/cross-chain.md

 }
 ```

-Change the address of owner of cross-chain-contract
+Change the address of the owner of cross chain contract.

 **Parameters:**
 - ***Address*** - the address owner wants to change to

 ### function CreateSideChain